ThreeMammals/Ocelot/docs/features/qualityofservice.rst

     "QoSOptions": {
         "ExceptionsAllowedBeforeBreaking":3,
-        "DurationOfBreak":5,
+        "DurationOfBreak":1000,
         "TimeoutValue":5000
     }

 You must set a number greater than 0 against ExceptionsAllowedBeforeBreaking for this rule to be implemented.
-Duration of break is how long the circuit breaker will stay open for after it is tripped.
+Duration of break means the circuit breaker will stay open for 1 second after it is tripped.
 TimeoutValue means if a request takes more than 5 seconds it will automatically be timed out.

-You can set the TimeoutValue in isoldation of the ExceptionsAllowedBeforeBreaking and DurationOfBreak options.
+You can set the TimeoutValue in isolation of the ExceptionsAllowedBeforeBreaking and DurationOfBreak options.

 .. code-block:: json